vipinsaini0/vipinsaini0/README.md

   <br>  <br>
 <a href="https://app.daily.dev/vipinsaini0"><img align="right" src="https://api.daily.dev/devcards/148808868ff6407fb05e485aaa954169.png?r=euc" width="240" alt="Vipin Saini's Dev Card"/></a>
  </p>

-- 🔭 I’m currently working on **Hotel Booking App**
+- 🔭 I’m currently actively looking a new role.

 - 🌱 I’m currently learning **SwiftUI**

+- I've 7 years of experience in iOS.
+  - 5 years of experience in Objective-C. (2015 - 2020)
+  - 5 years of experience in Swift.
+(2017 - current)
+  - 8 months of experience in SwiftUI.
+(2021 - current)

-- 👨‍💻 All of my projects are available at [vipinsaini0.com](https://www.vipinsaini0.com)
+- 👨‍💻 All of my projects are available at [vipinsaini0.com](https://www.vipinsaini0.com/all-projects)

 - 📫 How to reach me **vipinsaini0.me@gmail.com**